EmileDqy/Workout-Starter-Pack/README.md

 **I wanted my program to disable both of my mouse and keyboard during each session so that I have no other choice but to do my workout session**.
 Thus, I developped it in python (who cares).

 The **AI** was added in order to **monitor me during my workout**.
 I wanted it to count my pushups or time my planking and **re-enable my peripherics after each session**.
-I also added **mathematical functions in order to enhance the difficulty of the exercices over time**.
+I also added **mathematical functions in order to enhance the difficulty of the exercises over time**.
 *By default, the program won't disable your mouse and keyboard but if you want to, you also can activate it in the configuration file*.

 <a name="content"></a>
 ## In this starter pack, you'll find
- - Customizable exercices and workout sessions :
+ - Customizable exercises and workout sessions :
-      - **Customize**, for each exercice, **the number of repetitions** you have to do over time
+      - **Customize**, for each exercise, **the number of repetitions** you have to do over time
-      - **Create a sequence by selecting one or multiple exercices** from the list of the already installed ones
+      - **Create a sequence by selecting one or multiple exercises** from the list of the already installed ones
       - **Randomize your sequences** (or not)
-      - **Create and import your own exercices**
+      - **Create and import your own exercises**
  - **An AI which analyzes your movements by counting your repetitions or time your position**
  - **Two modes** were added :
      - One that runs a session every N seconds throughout the whole day
      - Another that works by intervals of hours, allowing you to run N sessions during each interval

-### The Starter Pack comes with 2 basic exercices :
+### The Starter Pack comes with 2 basic exercises :
   - Pushups : the AI will count your pushups
   - Plank : the AI will time you.
 As long as you plank, time will be added to the counter.
 But if you stop planking, time will be deducted.

-### The exercice you were looking for isn't on the list ?
+### The exercise you were looking for isn't on the list ?
 Add it and let the community use it (see bellow)!

 ---